What is Dual Credit?

 How do students drop a college class once they have registered?

-Students who wish to drop a college class must contact the NDSCS Distance Education office.
+Students who wish to drop a college class will do so through CampusConnection.

 - If a student is taking more than one course and is only dropping one course, they may receive a 100% refund of tuition if the class is dropped within the first 8.99% of instructional days of the semester.
 After this time, there will be no refund for a dropped class.